DavidYQY/Make-trading-great-again-/docs/index.md

 S&P dataset is purchased from ﬁrstratedata.com.
 The dataset consists of 670,830 rows of minute-by-minute S&P500 (ˆGSPC) data from January 2013 to November 2019 during trading hours (9:30 AM - 4:00 PM ET) of each trading day.
 For each minute, we have open, high, low, and close prices.
 To be consistent, we use only the close price for our analysis.

-## Research Questions

-The core of what we want to look at is whether Trump’s tweets (and the features of which, such as number of likes and comments under tweets, among others) provide information on broader stock market returns.
-We would model the inﬂuence Trump’s tweets have on stock market with statistic models, natural language processing knowledge and deep neural networks.

-TODO

 ## Sources: